CAPE TOWN IN WINTER IS THE BEST VALUE | Sharon Henry

 District Six Museum

-Next for things to do in Cape Town during winter is the District Six Museum which tells the real-life story of 60,000 residents who were forcibly evicted from their homes during South Africa’s Apartheid era.
+Next for things to do in Cape Town in winter is the District Six Museum which tells the real-life story of 60,000 residents who were forcibly evicted from their homes during South Africa’s Apartheid era.
 This is an educational, as opposed to ‘fun,’ attraction but a visit is very helpful in gaining a wider appreciation of the city’s history.
 We highly recommend booking a guided tour as these are given by ex-residents who will make it a powerful, personal experience.

 Guided tours cost R45 (approx £2.60) per person and self-guided tours, R30 (approx £1.76.)